 I am a Professor in the Department of Asian Studies at the University of British Columbia.
 My scholarship is located at the intersection of the Social Sciences and Humanities.
-I study and work on critical race, postcolonial, transnational and feminist theory; intersectionality, social movements and critical social theory; colonialism, indigeneity and racial violence; globalization, citizenship and migration; South Asian women’s, gender and sexuality studies; representations of Islam and Muslims in South Asian and Western media; and Muslim Women, Islamophobia and the war on terror.
+I study and work on critical race, postcolonial, transnational and feminist theory; South Asian women’s, gender and sexuality studies; representations of Islam and Muslims in South Asian and Western media; South Asian Diasporic Films; Muslim Women, Islamophobia and the war on terror; intersectionality, social movements and critical social theory; colonialism, indigeneity and racial violence; and globalization, citizenship and migration.

 The geographical areas of my research include Canada, the US, South Asia and the South Asian diaspora.

-My academic work is informed by a commitment to the scholarship of engagement and by my activism in the anti-racist, feminist and anti-war movements.
+My academic work follows in the tradition of the scholarship of engagement, it is informed by my activism in the anti-racist, feminist and anti-war movements.
 In this capacity, I have served as:

-* the Director of the Race, Autobiography, Gender and Age (RAGA) Center, which laid the groundwork for a Critical Race Studies Program at UBC (2008-2012);
+* Director of the Race, Autobiography, Gender and Age (RAGA) Center, which laid the groundwork for a Critical Race Studies Program at UBC (2008-2012);

 * Ruth Wynn Woodward Chair of Women’s Studies at Simon Fraser University (1996-2000);

 * President, National Action Committee on the Status of Women, Canada (1993-1996).

-My research and teaching address emergent issues of concern to disenfranchised and marginalized communities, including within the University.
-I also work closely with women’s and community organizations and social movements in Canada and at the international level.
-I helped organize, and have spoken at, numerous international conferences, including the NGO Forum at the United Nations Fourth World Conference on Women in Beijing, China, the First International Women’s Conference on APEC in Manila, Philippines, the first Asian-Pacific Women’s Conference in the US, and the National Association of Black, Asian and Ethnic Minority Councilors and the Black Feminism conference in the UK.
+My research and teaching address emergent issues of concern to disenfranchised and dispossessed communities, including within the University.
+I have spoken at, and helped organize numerous international women’s conferences, including the NGO Forum at the United Nations Fourth World Conference on Women in Beijing, China; the First International Women’s Conference on APEC in Manila, Philippines; the first Asian-Pacific Women’s Conference in the US; the National Association of Black, Asian and Ethnic Minority Councilors; and the Black Feminism conference in the UK.

 * ASIA 333: Issues in Contemporary South Asian Women’s, Gender and Sexuality Studies

-* ASIA 438: The Cinematic Lives of Muslims in South Asia
+* ASIA 433: The Cinematic Lives of Muslims and Minorities in South Asia

 CURRENT RESEARCH INTERESTS: